XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 IndicatorDescriptionEvaluation

-Risk management toolsStop loss, negative balance protection, 2FA available on all platforms4/5
+Risk management toolsStop loss, negative balance protection, industry-standard tools; 2FA optional4/5

 Regulatory compliance